-LG Phone Caught Fire Aboard Plane, Flight Delayed, Passenger Suffered Minor Burns,
+LG Phone Caught Fire Aboard Plane, Flight Was Delayed And Passenger Suffered Minor Burns.

-On Thursday, March 1, an Air Canada flight bound for Vancouver had to push back its take off after a passenger’s LG phone caught fire aboard the plane.
+On Thursday, March 1, an Air Canada flight bound for Vancouver had to push back its takeoff after a passenger’s LG phone caught fire aboard the plane.

-The flight which was scheduled to leave for 7 a.m.
-However, there was a two-hour delay after a passenger’s phone began to burn while the aircraft was sitting on the gate.
+The flight which was scheduled to leave at 7 a.m.
+However, there was a two-hour delay after a passenger’s phone began to burn while the aircraft was sitting at the gate.

 No Major Damage

-A spokesperson from Air Canada, Peter Fitzpatrick, detailed what happened on Flight AC 101 revealed that while the fire caused alarm inside the aircraft, no one was seriously injured.
+A spokesperson from Air Canada, Peter Fitzpatrick, detailed what happened on Flight AC 101.
+He revealed that while the fire caused alarm inside the aircraft, no one was seriously injured.
 The owner of the LG phone suffered from minor burns to the hand but was able to walk off the plane.

-He added that the patient had to go to Etobicoke General Hospital for treatment.
+He added that the passenger had to go to Etobicoke General Hospital for treatment.
 On Thursday afternoon, the police in Peel Region confirmed that the device in question was an LG phone.
 However, they did not reveal specific details such as the model of the LG phone that caught fire.

 As reported by CBC, Transport Canada also confirmed that they were aware of the incident.

 “The aircraft sustained no damage as the crew was able to extinguish the fire promptly.
-Once the fire extinguished, paramedics assisted the passenger in possession of the cell phone, who sustained burns to the hands.”
+Once the fire [was] extinguished, paramedics assisted the passenger in possession of the cell phone, who sustained burns to the hands.”

-One of the passengers in the flight, Brandon Scott, revealed that it was a relief that the incident occurred while the plane was still in a gate.
+One of the passengers on the flight, Brandon Scott, revealed that it was a relief that the incident occurred while the plane was still at a gate.

 “People were jumping out of their seats and in the aisle.
 It looked like a small campfire-sized flame.
 If it was 20 minutes later, up in the air, it would have been a really serious situation.”

-The fire caused no real damage, but passengers sitting close to the area where it happened had to step down the plane as the crew cleans up the residue from the fire extinguisher.
+The fire caused no real damage, but passengers sitting close to the area where it happened had to step out of the plane as the crew cleaned up the residue from the fire extinguisher.

 Quick Response

-Another person on the flight, Jose Cressy, a city councilor in Toronto described that there had been some yelling before they saw the smoke inside the cabin.
+Another person on the flight, Jose Cressy, a city councilor in Toronto, described that there had been some yelling before they saw the smoke inside the cabin.
 He agreed that the situation would have been different if the phone caught fire mid-flight.
 He also expressed his gratitude to the crew who were quick to act when the incident happened.

 I happened to be on the @AirCanada flight this morning where the cell phone fire incident occurred.
 The Air Canada staff were quick and professional in their response and the Pearson Fire crew were excellent.
 Thanks all around.